Skip to content

 Terminal window

-Configure your orchestrator to use these endpoints for health checks.
+Configure your orchestrator to use /health for both liveness and readiness checks.

 FraiseQL responds to SIGTERM signal and: